-In 2004 the Compton Community College District Board of Trustees approved initial allocations for 29 projects.
+The Compton Community College District Board of Trustees approved initial allocations for 29 projects.
 Three construction projects were already in the planning and design phases at the time of the passage of Measure CC: Stadium Seismic Retrofit, Learning Resource Center (LRC), and the Child Development Center (CDC).
 Each of these projects had also secured funding from the State Capital Outlay Program.

-In November 2007, a campus Master Plan Study was begun.
-The study included a complete facilities assessment of structures, utilities and infrastructure systems.
-As a result of the Master Plan Study and the facility assessment, it became apparent that the project priorities and scope enumerated in the original Measure CC Project List needed to be revised.
-On June 24, 2008, the Compton Community College District Special Trustee approved a resolution to issue Series B Bonds, \$15,000,000 in Measure CC bonds to fund additional campus-wide improvements.
-In September 2008, the Compton Community College District Special Trustee approved the Master Plan Bridge document which included a revised project list.
-As a result of the 2008 crisis in the financial industry, sales of the Measure CC Series B bonds were delayed and those funds did not become available until August 2009.
-In Spring 2012, the District issued another \$15,000,000 in Measure CC bonds to fund various projects including the Utility Infrastructure Phases and Allied Health Building.
-During the past year, the District has continued work on finalizing a Facilities Master Plan for the Compton CCD.
+In November of 2007, a campus Master Plan Study was started which included a complete facilities assessment of structures, utilities and infrastructure systems.
+As a result of the Master Plan study and the facility assessment, it became apparent that the project priorities and scope enumerated in the original Measure CC Project List needed to be revised.
+On June 24, 2008, the Compton Community College District Board of Trustees approved a resolution to issue Series B Bonds, \$15,000,000 in Measure CC bonds to fund additional campus-wide improvements.
+In September 2008, the Compton Community College District Board of Trustees approved the Master Plan Bridge document which included a revised projects list.
+However, as a result of the 2008 crisis in the financial industry, sales of the Measure CC Series B bonds were delayed and these funds did not become available until August of 2009.
+In March of 2012, the District issued Series C in the amount of \$15,001,122 in Measure CC bonds to fund various projects including the Utility Infrastructure Phases and Allied Health Building.
+Later in October of 2012, the District issued the 2012 Refunding bonds in the amount of \$14,470,000 which refinanced a portion of the District's Series A funds on a tax-exempt basis.
+The refunding yielded a net present value savings of \$563,810.98.
+During the 2012-2013 academic year, the District worked on finalizing a Facilities Master Plan for Compton CCD.
+The Facilities Master Plan was approved by the Special Trustee for the CCCD in July 2012.